ctmrbio/stag-mwc/docs/source/modules.rst

    The feature may reintroduced in future versions of GROOT but is not available in StaG now.

-The read lengths input to `groot`_ must conform to the settings used during `groot`_ database construction.
-The length window can be configured in the config file.
+The read lengths used with `groot`_ should preferably conform to the settings used during `groot`_ database construction.

 AMRPlusPlus_v2
 -------